 For degree students, course registration will take place online via Self-Service.
 Registration information, including dates, deadlines and procedures, is available to all active students prior to the Fall, Spring and Summer semesters and will be published on the Academic Calendar.
 Students will register each term, during the published registration periods, and pay after.
 Items that may prevent a student from registering include Bursar stops, Advising stops and/or Immunization stops on a student's account.
-Any stops on a student's account will appear when trying to register online.
-Students who neglect to register during their designated online registration period will be charged a late registration fee.
+Any stops on a student's account will appear in self-service.

 Continuing Education students register online via Self-Service.
-Dates when registration begin, and end can be found on the academic calendar.
+Dates when registration opens and closes can be found on the academic calendar.
 Payment is due at the time of registration.
-Students who will receive a course discount should submit a Registration Form to the Registrar's Office for processing.
+Students who will receive a course discount should submit a Registration Form to the Manager of Continuing Education.